 How long do you persist with working through pain?
 It is a question I ask myself all the time.
 There are a lot of factors to consider and I grasp them all.
 There is income stability.
 There is the factor of work helps with isolation, the sense of productivity and is emotionally and mentally beneficial.
 We feel good when we work.
 But then there is the chronic illness.
 The pain.

 So even if I accept I should be on disability will disability accept that?
 Coming from the people that brought out ‘You seem significantly improved’ when I had no change at all and gave me a couple months leave for when my depression got worse and I had a suicide attempt.
-Yes, those people don’t seem inclined to believe FM, chronic daily migraines and depression qualifies someone for long term disability.
+Yes, those people don’t seem inclined to believe FM, chronic daily migraines and depression qualify someone for long-term disability.

 It is a hard decision anyway.
 And in the end it is the insurance copy, unfortunately, that makes that decision and I have little faith in them.